 On October 11, 2006, the Company entered into an Agreement and Plan of Merger with Smith & Associates and Mr. Smith.
 The transaction was structured as a merger of Smith & Associates into the Company, which in turn contributed the business to Macatawa Bank.
 The transaction closed January 1, 2007.
 The transaction was approved by the independent directors of the Company.
 The purchase price was \$3,150,000, less liabilities of Smith & Associates as of the closing date.
-In addition, one \$300,000 contingent payment will be made if revenue from transferred account balances, principal additions to transferred account balances generated by Mr. Smith and new accounts generated by Mr. Smith exceeds \$1,600,000 in 2007 and an additional \$300,000 contingent payment will be paid if such revenue exceeds \$1,700,000 in 2008.
-The purchase price and the contingent payments will be paid in common stock of Macatawa valued at the average closing price during the month of September, 2006 (\$23.0035 per share).
+In addition, a \$300,000 contingent payment will be made if revenue from transferred account balances, principal additions to transferred account balances generated by Mr. Smith and new accounts generated by Mr. Smith exceeds \$1,700,000 in 2008.
+The contingent payment based on 2007 revenue was not paid because the specified revenue amount for 2007 was not achieved.